Aboakyer festival: Overview

-A request was made to the god to change the sacrifice type, as they believed that sacrificing royalty could eventually wipe out the royal family.
-The god in return asked for type of wild cat to be caught alive and presented to it at its shrine.
+A request was made to the god through divination to change the sacrifice type, as they believed that sacrificing royalty could eventually wipe out the royal family.
+The god in return asked for type of wildcat to be caught alive and presented to it at its shrine.
 After the presentation, it was to be beheaded as a sacrifice.
 This was to be done annually in a festival.

-Before the festival began the people settled the god at a town called Penkye.
-After the resettlement, the god became known as Penkyi Otu, to signify the final home for the god.
+Before the festival began the people settled the god at a place called Penkye.
+After the resettlement, the god became known as Penkye Otu, to signify the final home for the god.
 To mark the festival, the people sought out the wild cat, as had been prescribed.
 Many people lost their lives in the process as the animal was to be captured live and transported to Penkye.
 The people made a second appeal to Penkyi Otu to provide an alternative to the wild cat.
 That appeal resulted in the decision to accept a mature bushbuck.
-Two hunting groups, the Tuafo (Number one) and Dentsifo (Number two), have since bore the task of capturing the live bushbuck and presenting it to the people at the durbar.
-This festival is celebrated in May and it is a major event in Ghana.
+Two hunting groups, the Tuafo Asafo (Number one) and Dentsifo Asafo (Number two), have since bore the task of capturing the live bushbuck and presenting it to the people at the durbar.
+This festival is celebrated, usually, on the first Saturday of May annually, and it is a major event in Ghana.
 The warriors catch a bushbuck or deer without a weapon but with bare hands.